Jim and Mary Isabella in about 1937 - probably at Blackpool where they regularly went on holiday.

 John (Jack) Green Bell, born 26 jan 1912 at 22 Arthur St, Crook.
 His father was James Joseph Green, bricklayer journeyman, his mother Mary Isabel Bell, formerly Adamthwaite.
 Jack died at the age of 10 years on 4 sep 1922 in Stockton and Thornaby Hospital from concussion of the brain caused by being accidentally knocked down by a Motor Car (source Death Certificate).
 He was buried at Oxbridge Road Cemetery on 9th September 1922.

-Mary Susan Green Bell, born 21 dec 1914 at 38 Gladstone St, Thornaby on Tees, married Len Ward (see Ward family notes) in August 1940 and they lived in Finchley and Len worked for the Medical Research Council at Mill Hill.
+Mary Susan Green Bell, born 21 dec 1914 at 38 Gladstone St, Thornaby on Tees, married Len Ward (see Ward family notes) in August 1940 and they lived in Finchley for as long as Len worked for the Medical Research Council at Mill Hill (then they escaped to Cornwall!)
 Mary died in September 2005

 William (Bill) Green Bell, born 18 aug 1918 [1918 sep Stockton 10a 162] and died in Aug 2000 at Watford.
 Married in Norton Parish Church on 14 jun 1941 to Gwendoline Lonsdale (1921-2002, daughter of Arthur Lonsdale and Ellener Caygell)) At the time of their marriage Bill was an electrician in the RAOC and after war they lived in Billingham on Tees where Bill worked for ICI.

 Apparently, Mary Isabella was something of a tyrant … she certainly terrified my father when he first went up to meet Mary’s parents.
 And from the stories my mother told, she was pretty strict about the children’s behaviour, particularly at mealtimes: if they didn’t sit up straight, they were tied to the chair back!